 Section 2 - proposes SEBA.
 Guided by a constructivist perspective underpinned by the belief that the experience and meaning of mentoring is socially constructed and adopting a relativist view to draw the diverse perspectives of mentoring experiences together particularly when much of the available data comes from a variety of sources, programs and sociocultural, clinical and academic settings.
 SEBA thus combines prevailing systematic scoping review (SSR)s, Narrative Reviews (NR)s, Thematic Reviews (TR)s and systematic reviews (SR)s of different aspects of novice mentoring to create a holistic perspective of novice mentoring.

-Elements of SEBA include
+Elements of SEBA include;

 the ‘jigsaw’ perspective within SEBA sees each domain studied by prevailing SRs, TRs, NRs and SSRs as a piece of a jigsaw.
 The jigsaw perspective seeks to ensure that complementary pieces of the jigsaw are brought together to provide a holistic and realistic perspective of the mentoring.